Rhode Island Laws and Incentives

 Electric Vehicle (EV) Charging Parking Restriction

-No person can stop, stand, or park a vehicle in a parking space where there is a EV charging station and signage indicating that parking is for EV charging only, unless the vehicle is connected to the charging equipment.
+No person can stop, stand, or park a vehicle in a parking space where there is an EV charger and signage indicating that parking is for EV charging only, unless the vehicle is connected to the charging equipment.
 Violations will be subject to a fine of $85.

 (Reference Rhode Island General Laws 31-21-18 and Rhode Island General Laws 31-41.1-4)